Release Notes

 Dependencies with Instance Manager

-API Connectivity Manager (ACM) depends on the platform capabilities of Instance Manager.
-The following table lists the minimum versions of Instance Manager required for ACM:
+API Connectivity Manager depends on the platform capabilities of Instance Manager.
+The following table lists the minimum versions of Instance Manager required for API Connectivity Manager:

 API Connectivity Manager Instance Manager Dependency

-To ensure ACM’s new features work correctly, you may need to install or upgrade Instance Manager to the minimum version specified.
-If Instance Manager is not installed, ACM will install the latest version.
-If the installed version is below the minimum required version, ACM will upgrade Instance Manager to the latest version.
-Otherwise, ACM will leave Instance Manager unchanged.
+To ensure API Connectivity Manager’s new features work correctly, you may need to install or upgrade Instance Manager to the minimum version specified.
+If Instance Manager is not installed, API Connectivity Manager will install the latest version.
+If the installed version is below the minimum required version, API Connectivity Manager will upgrade Instance Manager to the latest version.
+Otherwise, API Connectivity Manager will leave Instance Manager unchanged.

 What’s New